30 March 2026

 Model standards: Speaking up in the public sector

-• Is there a date that Te Kawa Mataaho expects the Code implementation to be complete?
+• When does the Commission expect the Code implementation to be complete?

-• What is the learning that public servants must complete on the Code and when will it be available?
+• What is the learning that public servants must complete on the Code?

-• Will organisations be able to supplement the required integrity learning to reflect their organisational context?
+• Can organisations supplement the required integrity learning to reflect their organisational context?

 • Are we able to add our organisation’s code or updated policies to the launch of the Code within our organisation?